 1. Theoretical and computational biochemistry

-We work on identifying computationally atomic details of enzymatic catalysis.
+We study the atomic details of enzymatic catalysis.

 The microscopic mechanism of enzyme catalysis remains a hotly debated topic.